Alexandermay/RepoToolkit/README.md

 A toolkit for proto-SIP processing at Tisch Library.

 **Dependencies**
-*Java
-*Saxon
-*Roo
+* Java
+* Saxon
+* Roo

-Curently set for a very localized OSX environment.
+Currently set for a very localized MacOS environment.

+1. Install Java with Homebrew:

+`brew cask install java`

+2. Download [Saxon-HE](http://www.saxonica.com/download/opensource.xml) and put it in your Applications folder at the following path:

+ `//Applications/SaxonHE9-7-0-15J/saxon9he.jar`

+3. Install [roo](https://github.com/roo-rb/roo) as a gem:

+`$ gem install roo`